bkw777/pdd.sh/README.md

 ## Non-Standard DIP Switch Settings
 Here is an example to use the FDC-mode 38400 baud DIP switch setting on a TPDD1 or Purple Computing drive.
-The drive will power-up in FDC-mode by default instead of Operation-mode, but you won't notice a difference because pdd.sh switches the mode as necessary, so all commands work the same as normal.
+The dip switches not only change the baud rate but also make the drive default to FDC-mode instead of Operation-mode at power-on.
+pdd.sh switches the drive to Operation-mode automatically regardless what mode the drive starts out in, so the only thing we have to do differently is tell it the baud rate is not the default 19200.
 * Turn the drive power OFF
 * Set the DIP switches on the bottom of the drive to `1:OFF 2:OFF 3:ON 4:OFF` ([reference](https://archive.org/details/tandy-service-manual-26-3808-s-software-manual-for-portable-disk-drive/page/14/mode/1up))
 * Turn the drive power ON
 * Run: `$ BAUD=38400 pdd`

 Now use the drive as normal.
 It's not really any faster.
-Not the point ;)

 ## Other Functions
 **Send a BASIC loader program to a "Model T"**